 As a landlord or property manager in the state of New Hampshire, you can use an Eviction Notice to notify a renter of future legal action if they remain behind on rent, fail to comply with the terms and conditions of a lease, or do not move out.
 As a result of this notice, you can enforce your terms, while granting your tenant(s) a chance to remedy the matter within a specified time frame.
 That said, in some situations, there is no resolution, and filing with the court is inevitable.
 Suited for any residential property type, this Eviction Notice for New Hampshire can be used by any property owner with tenants in Concord, Nashua, Manchester, and in all other cities within the Granite State.

 Under normal circumstances, yes.
 You can draft a New Hampshire Eviction Notice (more specifically called a Demand for Rent) to start the process.
 However, due to the pandemic, several limitations and protections have been established.
 Despite the fact that the federal ban on eviction has been struck down, the state of New Hampshire can maintain its own guidelines for evictions.
-Keep up with the current guidelines for your state or consult a local landlord-tenant lawyer for more specific advice.
+Keep up with the consult a local landlord-tenant lawyer for more specific advice.

 If you wish to legally evict a tenant, you are required to always serve a Notice of Eviction.
 Some of the circumstances in which you might need to use one are:

 In addition to lease violations, a renter generally can be evicted for reasons that are not related to their conduct.
 For instance, when the property owner wishes to move back in.
 Keep in mind that the list presented above is not fully exhaustive and that the lawfully permitted reasons for tenant eviction can vary by location.
 If you've got any questions about New Hampshire eviction laws, talk to an attorney.